KTH/devops-course/contributions/demo/lerjevik-carinawi/README.md

 **The video is available [here](https://youtu.be/mGFS2zUL8mo).**

 Description: Our video demo demonstrates how to create a CI/CD pipeline in GitLab for deploying a HTML-file to Amazon S3.
-Furthermore, we have chosen to include the creation of a custom GitLab runner in our demo, which we believe distinguishes this video from other videos on the same topic.
+Furthermore, we have chosen to include the creation of a custom GitLab Runner in our demo, which we believe distinguishes this video from other videos on the same topic.

 Prerequisites:
 * GitLab account (https://about.gitlab.com)